- About Us

-The Rocky Mountains of Idaho are perfectly suited to Canyon Calling's multi-activity vacations.
+The Rocky Mountains of Idaho are perfectly suited to Canyon Calling’s multi-activity vacations.
 Idaho is known as the Gem State because of the wealth of natural resources extracted over the years.
 However we think that the real gems are the rivers and mountains.
-Our white-water rafting trip on the Carbarton River is one of the best rafting trips in the US.
-Paddling is a big part of this trip - rafts, inflatable kayaks on the Payette and canoes on a pristine lake at McCall.
+Our white-water rafting trip on the Payette River is one of the best rafting trips in the US.
+Paddling is a big part of this trip – rafts, inflatable kayaks on the Payette and canoes on a pristine lake at McCall.
 The capital, Boise, has a wonderful greenbelt where we bike through the parks and alongside the river.
-The mountains of Idaho were the most formidable challenge of the two-year Lewis and Clark expedition and a historical interpreter will share marvelous stories of the explorer's struggle to find a western route to the sea.
-We'll hike in the Sawtooths and soak in one of Idaho's many hot springs.
-We'll even squeeze in a museum or two for a flavor of Idaho's history.
-Old homesteader's cabins surrounded by sage and wildflowers are sprinkled throughout the mountains and are a photographer's delight.
-We love the West - and you will too!
+The mountains of Idaho were the most formidable challenge of the two-year Lewis and Clark expedition and a historical interpreter will share marvelous stories of the explorer’s struggle to find a western route to the sea.
+We’ll hike in the Sawtooths and soak in one of Idaho’s many hot springs.
+We’ll even squeeze in a museum or two for a flavor of Idaho’s history.
+Old homesteader’s cabins surrounded by sage and wildflowers are sprinkled throughout the mountains and are a photographer’s delight.
+We love the West – and you will too!

 Drive through the Sun Valley to breakfast in the jet-setter ski town of Ketchum.
-Another hour north brings us to the trailhead for our 3.6-mile hike to Fourth of July Lake.
+Another hour north brings us to the trailhead for our 4 mile hike to Fourth of July Lake.
 It is named because the lake is not typically clear of snow until after July 4 and because the magnificent wildflower displays are reminiscent of fireworks.
 This is an easy hike at 9,500’ with a 565’ elevation gain.
 The trail begins in a forest in a pristine canyon, passes moss-covered springs and opens up to spectacular views of meadows, the lake and the White Cloud Mountains.
-We will enjoy a picnic lunch beside the lake surrounded by red and white mountain heather.
+We will enjoy a picnic lunch beside the lake surrounded by mountain heather.
 Back at the trailhead it’s a short drive to our lodge in Stanley.
-We’ll soak away our sore hiking muscles in a private hot spring with magnificent views of the Sawtooth Mountains.
+We’ll check in then soak away our sore hiking muscles in a private hot spring with magnificent views of the Sawtooth Mountains.
 This evening we’ll dine on a deck overlooking the Salmon River.